 Honey-bells bloom mainly in winter.
 This common name of Freylinia lanceolata was earned by its flower fragrance.
-Many insect species contribute to the pollination of honey-bell flowers.
+Many insect species contribute to the pollination of honey-bells flowers.

 The plant thrives on moisture.
-It grows among rocks near water, often along stream banks, near wetlands and on rocky sandstone slopes of the Western Cape, Eastern Cape and Northern Cape.
+It grows among rocks near water, often along stream banks, near wetlands on rocky sandstone slopes.
 The species is not considered to be threatened in its habitat early in the twenty first century (Coates Palgrave, 2002; http://redlist.sanbi.org).